moodymudskipper/typed/README.md

 # typed

-Experiment on static typing in R. Largely untested\!
+*{typed}* implements static typing in R, it has 3 main features:

-We use the question mark operator to support static typing in R.

-3 features are proposed :

-We use it for 3 different things here :

   - set variable types in a script or the body of a function
-  - set argument typesin a function definition
+  - set argument types in a function definition
   - set return type of a function

-We detail those below.
+The user can define their own types, or leverage check functions from other packages such as assertions from Richie Cotton’s *{assertive}* package.

+Under the hood we use active bindings, so once a variable is restricted to a type, or by any other condition, it cannot be modified in a way that would not respect these restrictions.

 ## Installation